On this page of short snippets you'll get updated site pages, brief commentary and links to the full blog, Aggregate Verity.

-USCCA review discusses both the pros and cons of the United States Concealed Carry association as it is today.
+USCCA review discusses the United States Concealed Carry association as it is today.
 That includes the addition of the Self Defense Shield.

 This surprising little Taurus Model 85 was twenty years old the first time it was shot.
 See how it performed.

 Gifts for your favorite gun owner.
 These gifts will be valuable for knowledge, improved shooting, concealed carry and safety.

 If it wasn't clear to anybody what the insidious character of Barack Obama was, his signature legislation should clear it up for anybody with a brain.
 Read more....

 The obsession over small pocket semi auto handguns has reached epidemic proportions.
 That over the worst choice for a concealed handgun.

 Smith and Wesson's M&P line of pistols has been a winner, hands down.
 Since the initial guns came off the manufacturing line, they have proven to be dependable, durable and accurate.
 That has resulted in a number of models too extensive to keep up with.

 For the M&P Shield, the gun has distinguished itself as particularly suitable for concealed carry.
 As anybody who reads this website knows, I am a big fan of guns that are concealable, while still providing good ergonomics for controllable firing.
 The Shield has been just that.

 But, as with all good things, they are not perfect.
 Smith and Wesson is calling on Shield owners to test their guns for a failure that can cause the gun to fire if dropped.

 As we all know, today, that is a big no-no. Virtually all modern firearms are made with safeguards to prevent accidental shock firing.